-The traditional means of adjudicating on a dispute between a business and a customer where they have been unable to reach agreement has been via the court system (usually the Small Claims Court).
-However, this route can be both expensive and time consuming.
+The traditional means of adjudicating on a dispute between a business and a customer where they have been unable to reach an agreement has been via the court system (usually the Small Claims Court).
+However, this route can be both expensive and time-consuming.

 The Alternative Dispute Resolution (ADR) Regulations 2015 therefore establish a new low-cost means to resolve these disputes by establishing independent alternative dispute resolution providers that businesses can use to provide adjudication.
 Although there is no requirement in the regulations that ADR providers need to be certified, it is recommended that you use a certified ADR provider to help ensure the quality of the service.

 ADR providers are organisations or individuals who will act as an independent adjudicator and make a decision on the dispute.
-Normally, before using a ADR provider, you will agree with the customer as to whether the decision will be legally binding.
+Normally, before using an ADR provider, you will agree with the customer as to whether the decision will be legally binding.
 If you sign an agreement that the ADR provider’s decision is legally binding, then the decision can be enforced in the same way as adjudicated/arbitrated decisions.

 If either you or the customer do not agree to the decision being legally binding, then either side is still able to go to a court or tribunal to seek redress.

-While it is not compulsory for accommodation businesses to use an ADR provider, all businesses that undertake the sale of goods and services to customers (the regulations do not cover business-to-business transactions) are required to provide customers with information on the ADR.
+While it is not compulsory for businesses to use an ADR provider, all businesses that undertake the sale of goods and services to customers (the regulations do not cover business-to-business transactions) are required to provide customers with information on the ADR.